It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Pros and Cons of an AVM

-As with anything relating to mortgages, there are both pros and cons to having an Automated Valuation Model taken out.
-Looking at the positives, they can help mortgage lenders with lower-risk lending decisions, save time, resources and money, and remove the risk of fraud from human intervention.
+Starting with the positives of AVMs, they can help mortgage lenders with lower-risk lending decisions, save time, resources and money, and remove the risk of fraud from human intervention.

 Latest Purchase Guides